-For a woman who may be using a service for the first time it's not only about the smile at reception, the "how are you today?", "you look upset, what's wrong?
-Shall we talk?" but also the physical environment in which that women finds herself.
+For a woman who may be using a service for the first time it's not only about the smile at reception, the 'how are you today?', 'you look upset, what's wrong?
+Shall we talk?' but also the physical environment in which that women finds herself.

-Is this place of "help", this place of "safety" somewhere you would go?
+Is this place of 'help', this place of 'safety' somewhere you would go?
 Somewhere you would like to be?
 Is it somewhere you would send or leave your child?
 If not why should anyone else be expected to go?

 Trauma informed practice

 Any of us in any profession can benefit from the trauma informed teachings of Dr Covington.
-She uses the great example of her dentist who realized that she needed to become trauma informed and make her patients feel more at ease on their visits.
+She uses the great example of her dentist who realised that she needed to become trauma informed and make her patients feel more at ease on their visits.

 Following a training session for staff changes were made immediately.
 Patients were told that they were free to get up off the chair and to move around whenever they felt like it, they shouldn't feel trapped.
 A TV was screwed to the ceiling so the patient could watch from the chair whilst being reclined.
 They were warned before intrusive work into the mouth or if the dentist had to lean over their body.
 Many of these things are prime triggers for female trauma survivors.

 These practices are embedded in evidence based theory.
-All over the US states have incorporated this work and have achieved some simply staggering results.
+All over the US, states have incorporated this work and have achieved some simply staggering results.
 We ignore this at our own peril.

 Affirming and simple

 It is time that practitioners, staff and anyone involved in working with vulnerable women or girls demand the change we need.
 Lone voices are no good.
-This change needs to be pushed in each and everyone's organization and the trauma informed drum needs to be beaten very hard and very loud.
+This change needs to be pushed in each and everyone's organisation and the trauma informed drum needs to be beaten very hard and very loud.

-Please help us to make Dr Covingtons visit more than a talking shop and be the change you want to see.
+Please help us to make Dr Covington's visit more than a talking shop and be the change you want to see.

-Eva Roussou from Together shares her reflections on the two day training session Stephanie Covington recently ran in Cambridge.
+Eva Roussou from Together shares her reflections on the two day training session Stephanie Covington recently ran in Cambridge

 The two days have been absolutely brilliant and thought provoking.
-Stephanie was very approachable and friendly and caring and at the same time absolutely to the point and professional.
+Stephanie was very approachable and friendly and caring, and at the same time absolutely to the point and professional.
 I found everything in her training meaningful, relevant and understanding of the restrictions that budgets can create, focused on what works and not, what looks good in publications or is attractive to research.
 Or ticking the evidence base box - she actually said we want VALUES-based services using evidence based material.

 Packages that are low cost and can make a difference

-She has my absolute respect for creating intervention packages, that have low cost, and that one member of staff can train in and take back to the organization and share.
+She has my absolute respect for creating intervention packages, that have low cost, and that one member of staff can train in and take back to the organisation and share.
 Also, she put trauma and healing work in an international context, and I think this is something that needs to be heard more in the UK, as things can be a bit introverted here.
 The approach and cost of Stephanie's interventions for me means that charities, like ours, around the world can use the material and make a difference and this is massively important.
 For a very reasonable fee we can buy the tools and deliver them as part of our women's interventions.

 The importance of senior staff buy-in

-An important point: Stephanie mentioned that for organizations to go away from the seminars and make changes to work in a-trauma informed way, she needed senior management to attend, not just practitioners, as changes cannot happen if the people at the top do not understand this perspective.
+An important point: Stephanie mentioned that for organisations to go away from the seminars and make changes to work in a-trauma informed way, she needed senior management to attend, not just practitioners, as changes cannot happen if the people at the top do not understand this perspective.
 I agreed with this, given that day one had a lot of elements that as manager I went away thinking is this a change we can realistically create, is that something that we can adapt as a service etc. Day two was going through the material, and a presentation from ISIS regarding how they transformed their services.
-Most organizations had managers there, and some came with their directors too - however perhaps not enough practitioners.
+Most organisations had managers there, and some came with their directors too - however perhaps not enough practitioners.

 Working in a trauma-informed way is much broader and will require bigger discussions and decisions.
 Part of Stephanie's approach is actually systemic.

-One of the best trainings I've had and massively useful from both practitioner and manager perspective (and especially the latter) - absolutely worth bringing her over'.
+One of the best trainings I've had and massively useful from both practitioner and manager perspective (and especially the latter) - absolutely worth bringing her over.

-"When I entered the court cell, the young woman, Jess, was sat in the corner staring at the floor.
+'When I entered the court cell, the young woman, Jess, was sat in the corner staring at the floor.
 She didn't lift her head.
 I explained who I was and without any response, she followed me to the interview room, passed the male security staff, her male solicitor, the male drugs worker hurrying down the corridor – and there, in brief responses to my enquiries, Jess painted a picture of a childhood without love and care and a young adulthood of hopelessness - drugs, crime, prison, sleeping on sofas, pills for depression and a partner who did 'love' her but hit her.
-Repeatedly."
+Repeatedly.'